Cost of Living and Finance

 Many students chose to open a bank account at this campus bank because of its convenient location (3/F, Yeung Kin Man Academic Building)

-- At Festival Walk: HSBC, Bank of China (Hong Kong), Bank of East Asia, Citibank, DBS
+- At Festival Walk: HSBC, Bank of China (Hong Kong), Standard Chartered, Citibank, DBS

 Where Could I Withdraw Cash?

 - ATMs: Automated teller machines (ATMs) can be found almost everywhere in Hong Kong, providing 24-hour cash withdrawal (HK$) for Visa and MasterCard holders.
 Some ATMs also provide cash in Renminbi, but few support withdrawals of other currencies.

 - Bank branches: Most banks in Hong Kong are open from 9:00 am to 4:30 pm Monday to Friday, and from 9:00 am to 12:30 pm on Saturdays, except for public holidays.
 Some banks and branches have slightly longer hours and some banking services are not available an hour before closing.